-Gemona is a small town surrounded by mountains located in the northern east region of Friuli.
+Gemona is a small town surrounded by mountains located in the northeastern region of Friuli.

-In 1976 a series of earthquakes destroyed the majority of the town and left about 1000 deaths behind.
+In 1976, a series of earthquakes destroyed the majority of the town and left almost 1,000 people dead.

-The inhabitants of Gemona, known to be historically closed and hard working people, became the symbol of reaction and an example of independent reconstruction in Italy.
+The people of Gemona, already historically considered to be reserved and hard-working, became a symbol of resilience and an example of independent reconstruction in Italy.

-They refused the program offered by the Italian government, claiming that they would rebuild their homes by themselves.
+In refusing the programme offered by the government, they claimed that they could rebuild their homes by themselves.

 And so they did.

 There's a street artists’ crew in Gemona called Bravi Ragazzi (Goodfellas) which has organized ten editions of an international graffiti festival and colored thousands of square meters of walls all over the town.

 When they asked me whether I wanted to realize a video for the 40th anniversary of the earthquake, initially I said no: dozens of videos had already been realized over the years.
 When they said they would give me a completely clean sheet, I eventually accepted.

 I had nine days to shoot and no script when I started, but a definite mission: to celebrate everyday glory through age-old symbols of daily life.